Canning Stewed Tomatoes

 If you are using a weighted gauge canner like the All American or if you live in altitude higher than 1000 feet, the table above will guide you to the adjustments that you need to make.

-So I let it be and after a couple of hours, when the dial shows me that the pressure is 0, I open the canner but I do not remove the jars…
+After a couple of hours, when the dial shows that the pressure is 0, open the canner but I do not remove the jars yet… Gradually, remember?

-I let the jars hang out in the warm water (with the canner open) for an additional 10 minutes or so.
-Then I use the jar lifter to lift the jars out of the canner and set them on the wooden cutting board or on a kitchen towel on the counter.
+Let the jars hang out in the warm water (with the canner open) for an additional 10 minutes or so.
+Then use the jar lifter to lift the jars out of the canner and set them on the wooden cutting board or on a kitchen towel on the counter.

-If I have a jar that didn’t seal I can either place it in the fridge and use it in the next few days, I can freeze it, or I can replace the lid and process it again.
-Usually, all the jars are sealed though.
+If you have a jar that didn’t seal you can either place it in the fridge and use it in the next few days, you can freeze it, or you can replace the lid and process it again.

 Processing Stewed Tomatoes in A Water Bath Canner…

-I do recommend that you process your stewed tomatoes in the pressure canner.
-But if you insist on doing it in the water bath canner you are going to have to make sure to add some acid.
+If you decide on processing stewed tomatoes in the water bath canner you are going to have to make sure to add some acid to each jar.

 This is easiest done by adding a tablespoon of bottled lemon juice (not fresh) to each quart jar or half a tablespoon to each pint jar before you clean the rim, center the lid and close the jar.